BroadbandForum/usp/specification/mtp/http/readme.md

 **R-HTTP.16** - USP Endpoints capable of obtaining absolute time SHOULD wait until it has accurate absolute time before contacting the peer USP Endpoint.
 If a USP Endpoint for any reason is unable to obtain absolute time, it can contact the peer USP Endpoint without waiting for accurate absolute time.
 If a USP Endpoint chooses to contact the peer USP Endpoint before it has accurate absolute time (or if it does not support absolute time), it MUST ignore those components of the peer USP Endpoint's HTTP MTP certificate that involve absolute time, e.g. not-valid-before and not-valid-after certificate restrictions.

 **R-HTTP.17** -	Support for HTTP MTP authentication using client-side certificates is OPTIONAL for USP Endpoints.
-If supported, client-side certificates MUST be signed by an appropriate chain.
+If supported, client-side certificates MUST be signed by a trusted certificate authority.
 When client-side certificates are used to authenticate the HTTP MTP to the peer HTTP MTP, the endpoints MUST use subjectAltName extensions for validating the certificate.